CZ-NIC/fred-docs/Features/RegIF/index.rst

 Manage nssets
 --------------

-* Check availability of a nsset
+* Check availability of an nsset
-* Create a nsset
+* Create an nsset
-* Get info about a nsset
+* Get info about an nsset
-* Delete a nsset
+* Delete an nsset
-* Transfer a nsset
+* Transfer an nsset
-* Update a nsset
+* Update an nsset
-* Request a technical check of a nsset
+* Request a technical check of an nsset
-* Send authorization information of a nsset to emails of the contacts linked with the nsset
+* Send authorization information of an nsset to emails of the contacts linked with the nsset

 Manage keysets
 --------------